 My research interests include the natural and cultural history of the Southern Ocean and Antarctica; oceans in the Anthropocene; nature, history and memory in rural regions; cultural heritage conservation; history in museums; the ecological humanities; and community-based history and storytelling.

 I have written on many aspects of Australian environmental, cultural and political history, drawing on my experience as a public historian, researcher and curator in the heritage, museums and library sectors.
 I am currently writing a history of Australians in Antarctica for the National Library of Australia, and gearing up for a new book project on oceans, seas and shores with Erika Techera, Professor of Environmental Law at the University of Western Australia.
-Also thinking about future projects to do with oceanic migrations and connections in the southern hemisphere, place and belonging in the Anthropocene, human-animal relationships, and island environmental stories.
+I am also planning some future writing projects to do with oceanic migrations and connections in the southern hemisphere, place and belonging in the Anthropocene, human-animal relationships, and island environmental stories.

 I am currently a Visiting Fellow at the ANU School of History and honorary research associate with the Centre for Environmental History.
 From time to time I also work as a senior parliamentary researcher, and I have a long-standing interest in the history of women’s political rights.